Argonowt/amazingmuseumsnews-fc83e/content/pages/louvre-art-guide.md

     colors: colors-a
     elementId: ''
     variant: variant-a
-    title: What makes this guide different from other Prado guides?
+    title: What makes this guide different from other Louvre guides?
     text: >+
       *   Learn about the history and holdings of one of the most important museums in the world: 96 essential masterpieces arranged by school, style